annatequilaa/Unit-1/Project/main.md

 ## Sources
-for this part of the code in to_do.py:
+For this part of the code in to_do.py:
 ```.py
 from time import sleep
 for i in range(10):